ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/data_migration/MGN.md

 # AWS Application Migration Service

 ## TLDR
 Is a service similar to [[DMS]] but it migrates Applications instead.
-(IDK how well this works honestly)
+Lift and shift solution.
+Allows to move on-prem, containers or other cloud-based solutions to AWS easily and with little manual work (too good to be true?)
+Free for 90 days.

 ## Features
 - Rehost solution which simplfies migration applications to aws